petzval/btferret/README.md

 ### 2-1-2 C Code

-To write your own code using the [btlib](#4-btlib-library) functions, start from scratch or modify btferret.c.
+To write your own code using the [btlib](#4-btlib-library) functions, start from scratch or modify btferret.c, or the Hello World client and server programs.
 Here is a minimum starting C program, mycode.c.

 ```c